annikagomez/2024_OCB_Intercomp/README.md

-- Quality filter and trim adapters
+- Quality filter and trim adapters with Trim Galore [Perl wrapper for Fastqc & Cutadapt]

-   - 1.1 fastqc.sh

-   -  1.2 cutadapt.sh
+Note: no adapters detected, but ~600k reverse reads (1.2% of reads) are polyG runs in pre-trimmed data